hodcroftlab/simplot-cl/README.md

 1. Splits the alignment into overlapping windows of a chosen size.
 2. Calculates the pairwise similarity between a query and other sequences in each window.
 3. Produces:
-    - a CSV table with similarity values, and
+    a) a plot showing how similarity changes along the genome, and
-    - a plot showing how similarity changes along the genome.
+    b) a CSV table with similarity values (optional).

 ![example simplot](simplots/simplot_OP137282.1_PV3.png)